Spencer Williams Jr.: Early work

-Film directing
+Directing race films

 During the 1930s, Williams secured small roles in race films, a genre of low-budget, independently-produced films with all-black casts that were created solely for exhibition in racially segregated theaters.
 Williams also created two screenplays for race film production: the Western film Harlem Rides the Range and the horror-comedy Son of Ingagi, both released in 1939.

 After a three-year hiatus from show business during the Great Depression, Williams began finding work again.
 He was cast in Jed Buell’s Black westerns between the years of 1938 and 1940.
 He played character roles in such black westerns as Harlem on the Prairie (1937), Two-Gun Man from Harlem (1938), The Bronze Buckaroo (1939), and Harlem Rides the Range (1939).
 Buell’s idea to hire Williams revolved around his ability to captivate the audience with his showmanship.
 Williams’ involvement in these films gave him a valuable learning experience in the black film genre.
 Although these films were considered to be crude films in their creation, Williams got the opportunity to start directing here and there even though his control was scarce.

 Alfred N. Sack, whose San Antonio, later Dallas, Texas based company Sack Amusement Enterprises produced and distributed race films, was impressed with Williams’ screenplay for Son of Ingagi and offered him the opportunity to write and direct a feature film.
 At that time, the only African American filmmaker was the self-financing writer/director/producer Oscar Micheaux.
 Besides being a film production company, Sack also had interests in movie theaters.
 He had more than one name for his ventures; they were also known as Sack Attractions and Harlemwood Studios.
 Sack produced films under all of his company's various names.

 With his own film projector, Williams began traveling in the southern US, showing his films to audiences there.
 During this time, he met William H. Kier, who was also traveling the same circuit showing films.
 The two formed a partnership and produced some motion pictures, training films for the Army Air Forces, as well as a film for the Catholic diocese of Tulsa, Oklahoma.